-Since you're here, we assume that you're considering contacting a birth injury lawyer in New Jersey about a potential claim.
+Since you're here, we assume that you're considering contacting a New Jersey birth injury lawyer about a potential claim.
 If that's true, there are a few things you should know about our Firm:

 - We offer free, no obligation case reviews.
 If you think you have a birth injury claim, you have nothing to lose by speaking to us about your case, and much to gain.